kkkddder/BuildingNYC/README.md

 The interactive element: when you hover over one of the rectangles / bands representing one of the lots, it will pull up a photo of what the building at that lot looks like now.
 The photo will appear in a box to the right of the chart.

 The chart should also reveal the homes where people have refused the buyout program, and who are therefore living in isolated, perhaps dilapidated homes.
 The status and number of these homes is a sub-topic that we will explore further as we do more data analysis.

-In addition to the huge interactive chart, we will have a color coded map that shows which parts of Staten Island are owned by which entity (city, state, private, etc).
-That way people can see where the homes are located spatially.

 And there will also be a graphic, perhaps a line chart, that indicates how ownership changed over time in the aggregate.
 So there will be one line for each of the major owners, and we will see in which years they bought or increased their buying of homes.

-Those are the main visualizations developed for the sketches.

 There will also be an introduction section that will set the stage by describing the destruction caused by Sandy, explain what happened to Oakwood Beach, and explain the different city and state programs, etc. The intro and other explanatory elements will offer a narrative frame for the visualizations.
 There will also be relevant photos from Oakwood Beach, such as a home destroyed by Sandy, a home being demolished by the state, ducks and geese who have moved back in, and jack a lantern homes.

-We may decide to animate some of these explanatory or introduction elements so that they pop up in sync to scrolling or when the mouse hovers over a certain area of the website, or else we will just have nicely laid out introductory and concluding (and/or additional explanatory) sections.

-The initial website sketch can be seen at https://kkkddder.github.io/BuildingNYC/Ass2.html

-FOURTH WEEK
-We worked on creating a working prototype of our website, and refining our ideas and the layout in various ways.
-We decided to zero in on the lots in Oakland Beach that were closest to the shore and suffered the most damage from the storm.
-We started with:
+As we worked on creating a working prototype of our website, and refining our ideas and the layout in various ways, we decided to zero in on the lots in Oakland Beach that were closest to the shore and suffered the most damage from the storm.
+We started with 843 lots.

-2009 - 843 lots
-2017 - 834 lots

-But some of these lots had missing information (including ownership and assessed values), so we excluded those lots as part of the data cleaning process.
-So in the end we had a total of 831 lots for our study site.
+But some of these lots had missing information (including ownership and assessed values), so we excluded those lots as part of the data cleaning process (in Excel).
+In the end we had a total of 831 lots for our study site.

+Here is the link for the dataset: https://drive.google.com/drive/folders/1JVgwBgYr7GYqiW1HhKtNC0AUaf_ldbQg?usp=sharing They were extracted from PLUTO (https://www1.nyc.gov/site/planning/data-maps/open-data/dwn-pluto-mappluto.page)

 By using the latitude and longitude data for each lot in PLUTO (2017), we were able to find the centroid of each lot in GIS.
 Then we used those coordinates in a Google Maps API to download satellite imagery for each lot.